flokk.

 Man Mo Temple

 One of Hong Kong's oldest temples, Man Mo is dedicated to the gods of literature and war and is filled with giant hanging incense coils that cast the interior in hazy amber light.
-It is free to enter
+It is free to enter and small enough that even young kids can take it in without losing focus.

 culture